 If Azanta does not know the name of the HCPs who receive the aid, the grant is exported as granted to the HCO that submitted the application.

 Contributions to meetings

 Azanta publishes all payments to medical associations and HCOs related to meetings.
-This includes direct funding such as sponsorship fees or building an exhibit stand, as well as indirect support such as access to a logistics agency or entry fees, travel and subscription fees.
+This includes direct funding such as sponsorship fees as well as indirect support such as access to a logistics agency or entry fees, travel and subscription fees.
 Expenses for participation in meetings organized by a medical association is also disclosed and details of these transfers of value appear from the relevant entry.

 Dietary expenses are not subject to disclosure, as payment thereof is subject to strict industry guidelines.
 Diets may occasionally be included if it has not been possible to specify the costs for these if they are included in a lump sum that includes other costs to be disclosed.

 Azanta provides support to HCO’s participation in medical and scientific meetings.
 If the cost is not specified for each participant (e.g., the cost of a bus transporting a group of HCOs from the airport to the conference venue), the total cost is allocated to everyone who has received support.

 Azanta has subsidiaries in more countries in the European Union

 Value transfers made by an Azanta unit are disclosed in the relevant disclosure form, and amounts paid to the HCP are stated in the correct local currency.

 If Azanta markets a product with another pharmaceutical company, Azanta reports value transfers made directly from its own bank accounts and entered in the company’s accounts as part of its regular business activities.
 Value transfers made by the marketing partners are published separately by these organizations.
 The division of responsibilities regarding transparency and publication must be clearly stated in the contractual partner agreements.